Authorized Access

 Blogs, digital media, and social networks, including but not limited to Facebook, Twitter, Flickr, YouTube, LinkedIn and iTunes U, offer new and exciting opportunities for Lesley University faculty, staff, students, and alumni to share knowledge, express creativity, and connect with people who have common interests.

-Social media are being used more and more in teaching and online learning.
+Social media is being used more and more in teaching and online learning.
 When participating in social media, it is important to always be upfront and honest about who you are and what you represent, use common sense before you post or comment, and respect the values and etiquette of communities you join.
 And just as in the use of other Lesley-provided technology, users of Lesley's digital and network environments must be aware of the policies and laws that apply to social media, including university policies and federal and state law.

 Users should be aware that information posted online or otherwise made available through social and digital media, including pictures and text, may become very difficult to completely remove from the internet or elsewhere even after deleting the material.
 Also, any pictures and text placed online can become the property of these sites once they are posted or otherwise made available.